eddmann/eddmann.github.io/_posts/2018/2018-07-09-mince-pie-challenge-setting-up-flow-with-babel-and-webpack.md

 }
 ```

-With this now installed we will start off by creating a single file within `src/types/index.js`, were we will define all our custom types.
+With this now installed we will start off by creating a single file within `src/types/index.js`, where we will define all our custom types.
 Here we will make Flow aware that we wish to process this file using the `// @flow` annotation, and import some of the types that the dependency provides to us.

 ```js